 A volunteer board of directors charts the path for the Easterseals Rehabilitation Center.
 These committed individuals give their time, talent, and expertise to help the organization reach its goals and achieve its mission.

-Members of the Executive Committee are Ashley Babcock (Vectren), Brian Hape (United Leasing), Randy Hobson (Pangea Kitchen), Wayne Kinney (Innovative Consulting Group), Donna Neufelder (St. Vincent/Easterseals Posey County advisory council), Denny Quinn (Skanska), John Raisor (Fifth Third Bank), Jim Sandgren (Old National Bank), Matt Theby (Lensing Building Specialties), and John Schroeder, Director Emeritus (Wabash/Crescent Plastics).
+Members of the Board's Executive Committee are: Paul Green (IBEW Local 16), Brian Hape (United Leasing), Brant Kennedy (Harding Shymanski), Wayne Kinney (Innovative Consulting Group), Dan Parod (St. Vincent), John Raisor (Fifth Third Bank), Jim Sandgren (Old National Bank), Matt Theby (Lensing Building Specialties), John Schroeder, Director Emeritus (Wabash/Crescent Plastics), and Kim Steele (Easterseals Posey County advisory council).